davidmhammond/stardew-predictor-ext/README.md

 * [Stardew Predictor](https://github.com/MouseyPounds/stardew-predictor) and its dependencies.
 These dependencies are already bundled in this repository, in the "src/stardew-predictor" directory.
 * An unpacked copy of Stardew Valley's Content directory.

+## Installing using git

+* Set up a private webserver.
+It only needs to be able to serve files via http: or https:.
+* In the directory you want to put the project, run `git clone --recurse-submodules https://github.com/davidmhammond/stardew-predictor-ext.git`.
+This creates a stardew-predictor-ext directory within your current directory.
+* Follow the "Unpacking the Content directory" instructions below to create and populate the stardew-predictor-ext/src/content directory.
+* You should now be able to access the app via the http: or https: URL that corresponds to the stardew-predictor-ext/src directory.

 ## Unpacking the Content directory

 This app makes use of Stardew Valley's data files and assets found in the Content directory.
 However, the files must be unpacked from their original XNB format.
 The following instructions were copied from the relevant [Stardew Valley Wiki page](https://stardewvalleywiki.com/Modding:Editing_XNB_files#StardewXnbHack):